The story of the city of caves is a long one, rife with rebels and riots, legends and lace…

-Nottingham’s settlement began in the 6th century as the village of Snottaingaham – the home of a warlord called Snotta.
-The Anglo-Saxon word “ham” meant village.
+Nottingham’s settlement began in the 6th century as the village of Snottingaham – the home of a warlord called Snotta.
+The Old-English word “ham” meant village.
 The word “inga” meant belonging to and Snotta was obviously the lord’s name.
 Gradually this changed to Snottingham then just Nottingham.
 The original site of this “first” Nottingham was in the Lace Market area where many people lived in cave-dwellings dug into the area’s soft sandstone.

 The position of the settlement was vital – Nottingham was located where the River Trent could be crossed easily while still allowing boats to navigate.
 This access to water and shipping would continue to keep Nottingham valuable and important for hundreds of years to come.

 The Viking army, under Ivar the Boneless and Halfdan Ragnarsson, first captured Nottingham from the Saxons in 868.
 They turned Nottingham into a fortified settlement or burgh under the Danelaw.
 The town was surrounded by a ditch and an earth rampart with a wooden palisade – or fence – on top.

 In 920, King Edmumd of the Saxons retook Nottingham from the Vikings and built a bridge across the Trent.
 By the end of the Saxon period, Nottingham was a small town of strategic importance – even housing a royal mint – but it would grow rapidly over the next centuries.